-Why you can’t focus at work — and what to do about it
+5 reasons why you can’t focus at work (and what to do about it)

 Georgina Guthrie

-We all have those days when it feels impossible to focus at work.
-You may notice yourself repeatedly refreshing your inbox, making countless cups of coffee, and doing pointless busy work, like Inbox Zero.
+We all have those days when we can’t focus at work.
+You may catch yourself repeatedly refreshing your inbox, making countless cups of coffee, or doing pointless busy work, like Inbox Zero.

-The worst part is the longer you can’t focus, the more you fall behind.
-Eventually, you either rush through your tasks in a panic, which results in low-quality work — or you procrastinate even further, sometimes skipping tasks altogether.
+The worst part is that the longer you can’t focus, the more you fall behind.
+Eventually, you either rush through your tasks in a panic, which results in low-quality work, or you procrastinate even further, sometimes skipping tasks altogether.

 No one thinks this is a great place to be.
 So why do we do it to ourselves?
-Read on to find out why you can’t focus and, most importantly, what to do about it.
+Read on!

 There will always be parts of your job you don’t enjoy.
 For some people, it’s mundane admin tasks like filling out timesheets.
 For others, it’s the prospect of something daunting, like preparing a big report or presentation.

-When faced with a task we don’t like, there are two options: one — find the motivation to focus and do it.
-Or two: put it off.
+When faced with a task we don’t like, we have two options: one, find the motivation to focus and do it, or two, put it off.

 The problem with putting it off is that procrastination increases stress.
-That task will keep hanging over your head, and your deadline’s approaching.
+That task will keep hanging over your head as your deadline approaches.

 Stress is never a good thing in the workplace because it kills performance, causes analysis paralysis, and makes it even harder to focus and learn.